bobbyskywalker/euroleague_api/README.md

 # EUROLEAGUE API

-REST API offering basketball EUROLEAGUE data fetching from SQLite database.
-Created with FastAPI.
+This project provides a REST API with full CRUD functionality for managing basketball Euroleague data.
+App built with FastAPI.